xjsender/haoide/README.md

 ###Delete Multiply Components
 Choose the components you want to delete, and then Click SublimeApex > Delete Selected Components in the Sidebar Menu

+###Quick Goto Component
+Put the focus in the Class Name, and then, press shift and double click left mouse, the class file will be open if this class file is exist

+###Retrieve All Metadata
+Click SublimeApex > Retrieve Metadata in the main menu, you will see a new open view with message, this view will be refreshed every five seconds, after the retrieve status is completed, plug-in will download the base64 zipfile, after that, base64 zipfile will be decoded to zip file, at the last, this zip file will be extracted.

+###Deploy Metadata
+This funcationality is not perfect now, but it can work now.

 ###Proxy
 Refer to [Request Proxies](http://docs.python-requests.org/en/latest/user/advanced/#proxies)